Personalizing Agent Privacy Decisions via Logical Entailment: Personalizing Privacy Decisions

 \paragraph{Limitations} The prompting approaches discussed above, whether based on general norms or prior user privacy decisions, exhibit limitations in terms of (1) alignment, (2) interpretability, and (3) user agency.

 Appropriateness judgments generated directly by LLMs remain unreliable due to limited logical reasoning capabilities \cite{lin2025zebralogic} and the potential for hallucinations that deviate from system prompts \cite{ji2023survey, kalai2025language, zhang2023siren}.
-Consequently, these judgments are not guaranteed to \textit{align} with user privacy preferences, resulting in erroneous judgments that limit effective personalization.
+Consequently, these judgments are not guaranteed to \textit{align} with user privacy preferences, resulting in errors that limit effective personalization.

 Furthermore, the decision-making process is opaque.
 Even when reasoning traces are elicited, they are often unfaithful to the LLM's actual logic \cite{barez2025chain, ye2022unreliability}.
 This limitation prevents users from accurately \textit{interpreting} the reasoning behind the agent's judgment, thereby eroding the user's trust in the agent.